francistopher/ReLearningPy/README.md

 | [Errors and Exceptions](/bs/08) | syntax, exceptions, handling, predefined, raising, clean-up | :heavy_multiplication_x: |
 | [Classes](/bs/09) | classes, scope, namespaces, inheritance, interators, generators | :heavy_multiplication_x: |

-## MIT Course
+## Course Readings

-### Readings

 Here are the assigned [readings](/mit/readings.PNG) from the book below.
 Even though it's based of an older version of Python, I'm going to read it entirely.
 Suit yourself.

 [Introduction to Computation and Programming Using Python (With Application to Understanding Data)](https://www.amazon.com/Introduction-Computation-Programming-Using-Python/dp/0262529629/ref=sr_1_3?dchild=1&keywords=introduction+to+computer+science+and+programming+using+python&qid=1622683060&sr=8-3)

-### Lecture Contents
+## Lecture Contents

 Includes the lecture, slides, and code.